 The competitor shall stand up on the motorized surfboard within the first turning buoy after the start or within the second buoy after falling into the water.
-If the rider fails to meet this rule, he/she has to conduct an extra joker buoy run or is penalized by an average time corresponding to the run to the joker buoy.
+If the rider fails to meet this rule, he/she has to conduct an extra long lap run or is penalized by an average time corresponding to a long lap run.